There is a local version available of this page. Change to the local version?

 • Helps you understand Microplastic analysis tips and tricks

-• Keeps you current.
-The booklet will be updated twice a year with new protocols, and other information.
+• Keeps you up to date.
+It will be updated twice a year with new protocols, and other information.

 Filtration kit